 It is highly recommended to keep everything well-organized and streamlined.
 Create proper spec sheets with a brief outline for each page along with the stipulated timelines in accordance with SEO inputs to make sure that everything is completed on time.

-However, if you are working on a big portal, it would be logical to make the team work on home page first while you sort out other pages with the client just to ensure that production is not at halt at any point of time.
+However, if you are working on a big portal, it would be logical to make the team work on the home page first while you sort out other pages with the client just to ensure that production is not at a halt at any point in time.

-Creating a model for your content is just as creating a site map.
+Creating a model for your content is just like creating a site map.
 Your content first strategy should be such that, instead of focusing on pages, you give more attention to the types of content and their characteristics.
-It helps you in mapping out your content types, requirements and relationships among them.
+It helps you in mapping out your content types, requirements, and relationships among them.